wyatt-js/Light-Up/readme.md

+To run the game:

+1. Run LightUp.jar in intelliJ

-To run the game with Maven in IntelliJ, follow these steps:
+To run the game with Maven in intelliJ, follow these steps:

 1. Click the vertical "Maven" expansion tab which is on the right side of the IntelliJ window.